 When Google Glass, the world’s first mass-marketed AR device, was released it arrived to what was hardly universal acclaim.
 From the outset the press dwelt on how creepy the glasses were, how the idea that someone was talking to you, acting normally, and simultaneously taking your picture, checking their email, or making a recording of the interaction initiated a flock of scare articles – as if the worst thing that we could do would be to have divided consciousness or act deceitfully to each other things that, despite the failure of Google Glass, we seem to accomplish easily without technology.
 The real disappointment was the AR world Google Glass allowed you to enter was just the shittiest skins of the onion, this wasn’t the Predator Vision we wanted, instead we were now (for $1,500) able to see exactly the same things you can always see but with your email super-imposed on it.
 The problem was that Google Glass wasn’t creepy enough.
 As we fretted about creep shots and mass surveillance no one had thought to imagine what a tech-bro who gets off on non-consensual images of other people’s beating hearts seen through their clothes using some kind of heat-vision, would have been like.
 When can we see the warm blood circulate to one’s extremities and cool?
 How could we see the furnace of the stomach, burning food into joules of energy?
 Why can’t we look in a mirror and see the slag from the body’s furnace cool into feces inside the colon?

 In web design there has been an effort to make the information transmitted via the website ‘delightful’.
 To this end we steer towards making not only all information both readable and useful to computers but we do so with the end goal of presenting that information visually.
 Think back to the orgy of infographics that burst into inboxes and social media every election cycle.
 Given our desire to graphically monitor and compare all of our experiences, political commitment, steps taken, heart rate, hours slept (forever, on and on) it’s shocking that we can’t monitor our eating visually.
-Indeed, the most common form of AR is the world-overlay of realtime location-based cellphone mapping tools, tools that are all integrated with overlays telling us about the places to eat, their ratings, how busy they are, what others think, what the press thinks etc. If we’ve put all the effort into seeking the food outside ourselves, why so little effort to look at the food within?
+Indeed, the most common form of AR is the world-overlay of realtime location-based cellphone mapping tools, layers on maps telling us about the places to eat, their ratings, how busy they are, what others think, what the press thinks etc. If we’ve put all the effort into seeking the food outside ourselves, why so little effort to look at the food within?
 We have, after all, built a complex moral economy around the food experience.
 Questions about how the food was grown, where, by whom, and in what conditions, what the food does to us, debates about good or bad outcomes, biohacking, clean foods, nootropics etc…all of this over-determining what is truly one of our most basic metabolic functions.

 How did we decide what to eat before?
 What are we so worried about getting wrong that we require so much information to not fail at eating?
 Or perhaps better to ask why we must have the ability to research micro-local cuisines from the most distant corners of the globe at the extreme cost of the entire infrastructure of the internet, the bat-befuddling wireless networks, the energy (likely extracted in a horrible way) that powers the entire system, not to mention the forced labor that builds the machinery itself.
 How have we allowed all of this waste at a byzantine international level all so that we can find out what other people, who may not share any of our own particular tastes or desires, think of a restaurant?
 To go through this effort surely the results of these choices must have extreme and long-lasting effects?
 Yet sadly, no: the entire drama will have to be replayed in a few short hours, once our metabolism has done it’s work.
 Why does this feeding system create so much anxiety, take up so much social space, when it’s only product is feces?